Exercise Solutions

 report_2020.txt report_2021.txt report_2022.txt

-# use 'cp' command here
+# use the 'cp' command here

 $ cp report_2021.txt{,.bkp}